d-tidwell/DTour/README.md

 * **Working Product:** Your project, as a working website deployed to AWS.
 * **Team Reflection:** A final retrospective with a few questions to answer as a team to reflect on what you have accomplished and learned throughout the project.
 Complete [this template](resources/team-reflection.md).

-### Individual Deliverables

-* **Accomplishment Tracking:** You'll be keeping a log of your individual accomplishments and lessons learned throughout this project week-by-week.
-Keeping a high level record of your accomplishments throughout your career is useful for your career growth and promotion.
-Use [this template](resources/individual-accomplishments-template.md) as a starting point, but you can keep this log in whatever tool/location you'd like.

 ## Technical Learning Objectives